phaserjs/phaser/changelog/index.md

-# Phaser 3 Change Log
+# Phaser 3 Change Logs

 You can find the exhaustive Change Logs for all versions of Phaser 3 here.